 I’ve been accused of general misconduct, what happens now?

-If there is deemed to be enough evidence to proceed with an investigation under Regulation 8 and the Student Conduct Policy, a notice must be sent to you within 10 working days of the matter being brought to the attention of the Academic Registrar.
+If there is deemed to be enough evidence to proceed with an investigation under Academic Board Regulation Part 8 and the Student Conduct Policy, a notice must be sent to you within 10 working days of the matter being brought to the attention of the Academic Registrar.
 This will be sent to your preferred mailing address and may also be emailed to you.
 This notice should include:

 - a clear outline of the nature of the misconduct;